ioannis-vm/OpenSees_Model_Generator/README.md

 Currently, the following functionality is supported:

-### Features

 #### Modeling

-- Organizing building components in building levels
-- Organizing building components in groups
-- Automated generation of floor tributary areas (based on the closed regions defined by the level's beams), which are used to distribute the floor's UDL on the components
+- Building levels ~ definition of elements on multiple levels with a single line of code
+- Groups
+- Tributary area analysis for floor-to-beam load distribution
+- Element self-weight, self-mass
+- Accelerated element definitions using gridlines
-- Automated element self-weight and mass
+- Element seleciton and modification
-- Using gridline objects to define beams and columns
-- Ability to define multiple elements at once on all active levels
-- Support for importing AISC steel sections
+- AISC steel sections
-- Fiber sections of any shape
+- Fiber generation of arbitrary sections
-- Specifying element offsets and placement point relative to the section

 #### Analysis